If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 The Shamo is also very heat-hardy and can withstand extreme climates, though it does not tolerate confinement well.

 This Japanese chicken is a very aggressive bird, bred to fight in sumo-style competitions.
-It is known for having high aggression and will attack almost anything it perceives as a threat.
+People know this Japanese chicken for its high aggression and how it will attack almost anything it sees as a threat.

-The Shamo breed is known for its aggressive temperament.
-However, with proper training and socialization, it can be a loyal pet that is good with children.
+People know the Shamo breed for its aggressive temperament.
+However, with proper training and socialization, it can be a loyal pet that is good for children.

 Shamo chicken is a relatively good layer of large, white eggs.
-It can also be used as a dual-purpose bird and produces a decent amount of meat.
+Additionally, it can serve as a dual-purpose bird and produce a decent amount of meat.

 This breed of chicken is relatively large, with roosters reaching 8 pounds and hens up to 6 pounds.